wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 ## Heartbeat

-Each Guardian will issue a `Heartbeat` on a 15s interval to signal that it is still running and to convey details about it's identity, uptime, version, and status of the connected nodes.
+Each Guardian will issue a `Heartbeat` on a 15s interval to signal that it is still running and to convey details about its identity, uptime, version, and status of the connected nodes.

 The heartbeats are shown on the [dashboard](https://wormhole-foundation.github.io/wormhole-dashboard/).